muratk5n/thirdwave/en/2016/04/death-of-money-rickards.md

 exports and imports.
 For example, a Chinese furniture manufacturer can create a shell distribution company in a tax haven jurisdiction such as Panama.
-Assuming the normal export price of each piece of furniture is $200, the Chinese manufacturer can underinvoice the Panamanian company and charge only $100 for each piece.
+Assuming the normal export price of each piece of furniture is 200 dollars, the Chinese manufacturer can underinvoice the Panamanian company and charge only 100 dollars for each piece.
 The Panamanian company can then resell into normal distribution channels for the usual price of $200 per piece.
 The $100 “profit” per piece resulting from the underinvoicing is then left to accumulate in Panama.
 With millions of furniture items shipped, the accumulated phony profit in Panama can reach into the hundreds of millions of dollars.
 This is money that would have ended up in China but for the invoicing scheme.